 On the banks of the River Humber are situated the ports of Hull and Grimsby, famous for their importance in commercial shipping and particularly in the fishing industry.
 Grimsby claims to be the world’s largest fishing port.
 Hull is one of the most interesting and historic of British ports, and with Grimsby, the great fishing port.
 Hull’s official name is Kingston-upon-Hull, and it ranks high among British seaports.
 It is situated on the River Humber, as is Grimsby.
 The origin of the Port of Hull was unique among English ports - it was deliberately selected and laid out as a seaport by Edward I towards the end of the thirteenth century.
 The Lord Mayor of Hull has the picturesque title of Admiral of the Humber.
 The poet Andrew Marvell and the reformer William Wilberforce were among the famous citizens of Hull.
 The real rise of Hull, however, came with the Industrial Revolution.
 The spirit of enterprise there was - and still is - very keen, and immense natural advantages combined to give scope for great development.
 Hull’s newest dock, the King George Dock, is the largest enclosed piece of water on the north-east coast.
 The story of its construction is an interesting one, for the whole area had to he reclaimed from the foreshore.
-The chapter is written by Walter Wood and is is the eighteenth article in the series on Great Ports of the World.
+The chapter is the eighteenth article in the series on Great Ports of the World.

 Britain’s Famous Fishing Centre: Photogravure Supplement